-Where stories meet the sea on England’s northern edge.
+Where stories meet the sea on England’s northern edge

-Since 2014, Berwick Literary Festival has brought together writers, thinkers, and audiences – from the locality and far beyond – to explore the power of words.
+Since 2014, Berwick Literary Festival has brought together writers, thinkers, and audiences to explore the power of words.
+Set in historic Berwick-upon-Tweed, named the UK’s happiest place to live by The Guardian, the festival is a place for conversation, creativity, and community.

-This is what Michael Palin had to say about his visit:
+This is what Michael Palin had to say about his visit

 Berwick is a perfect place for a literary Festival.
 It feels like somewhere where stories happen, and where stories are told.